How Much More Can Our Country Take?

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Sam Faddis: "The Policy Of This Administration Is That We Do Not Have A Border" https://rumble.com/v4k26rw-sam-faddis-the-policy-of-this-administration-is-that-we-do-not-have-a-borde.html
+1. Bannon’s War Room - Sam Faddis: "The Policy Of This Administration Is That We Do Not Have A Border"